Acce5sDenied/MCBE_Parkour_wiki/README.md

 ---

 ## Block Collisions
-List of collision box for all blocks.
+List of unique collision boxes of all blocks.
 For effect box for blocks like cobweb, please see the [Block Mechanics](#block-mechanics) section.\
 `/!\ OUTDATED, SOMETHING MAY HAVE CHANGED /!\`

 #### Clarification